Chisme: Women's meetups

 • 4.5 Google Play (350 reviews)

-Monetized through subscriptions (premium discovery filters, direct messaging).
+Monetized through subscriptions covering premium discovery filters and direct messaging.

 Learnings